Last updated May 20, 2o18.

 Entering quality search terms is one thing but knowing what to click on is another.

 Point out the anatomy of a Google search result and ensure students know what all the components mean.
+This could be as part of a whole class discussion, or students could create their own annotations.

 An important habit to get into is looking at the green URL and specifically the domain.
 Use some intuition to decide whether it seems reliable.
 Does the URL look like a well known site?
 Is it a forum or opinion site?
 Is it an educational or government institution?
 Domains that include .gov or .edu might be more reliable sources.